orsonteodoro/gcf2/README.md

 * USE_LIBCXX_AS_DEFAULT -- Use libc++ instead of libstdc++ as the default if C++ files are detected.
 It's used primarily for being CFI protected.
 (UNTESTED SYSTEMWIDE, EXPERIMENTAL)
+* USE_SOUPER -- Add flags for systemwide Souper for code reduction (EXPERIMENTAL)
+* USE_SOUPER_SIZE -- Add static profile counters in relation to size reduction
+* USE_SOUPER_SPEED -- Add dynamic profile counters in relation to execution speed
 * USE_THINLTO -- Use ThinLTO as the default LTO linker for @world

 The bashrc will prioritize ThinLTO over GoldLTO.
 This can be controlled with